RHIT-CSSE/csse332/docs/syllabus/syllabus.md

 ## Handling Grading Issues

 Thankfully, Teaching Assistants will be helping us grade most of the homework in this class.
-On the schedule page, you should be able to see who will be grading a particular assignment.
 When you have a grading issue, please contact the grading TA first, particularly for issues like:

 + The code you submitted works on your computer but not the TA's.
 + The TA didn't notice but you actually did do the thing requested, it was just